- Genome Browser

 The Genome Browser in the Cloud (GBiC) program is a convenient tool that automates the setup of a UCSC Genome Browser mirror.
 The GBiC program is for users who want to set up a full mirror of the UCSC Genome Browser on their server/cloud instance, rather than using Genome Browser in a Box (GBIB) or our public website.
 Please see the Installation of a UCSC Genome Browser on a local machine (mirror) page for a summary of installation options, including the pros and cons of using a mirror installation via the GBiC program vs. using GBiB.

-Browser CGIs onto the machine under
+Genome Browser CGIs onto the machine under

 /usr/local/apache/.
-Because It also deactivates the default
+Because it also deactivates the

-Apache htdocs/cgi folders, it is best run on a new machine, or at least a host that is not
+default Apache htdocs/cgi folders, it is best run on a new machine, or at least a host that is not

 already used as a web server.
 The tool can also download full or partial assembly databases,